Oatmeal Jam Bars

 Frequently Asked Questions about Oatmeal Jam Bars

 The easiest answer to this, by far, is to use a rectangular springform pan (affiliate link) – after removing the sides, the bars can be cut on the pan.
-Otherwise, line your baking pan with foil leaving an overhang on each edge and lift out of the pan once fully cooled.
+Otherwise, line your baking pan with foil leaving an overhang on each edge, and lift out of the pan once fully cooled.

 These freeze wonderfully.
-Wrap individual bars in aluminum foil and store in a freezer-safe plastic bag for up to 3 months.
+Wrap individual bars in aluminum foil and store them in a freezer-safe plastic bag for up to 3 months.
 Thaw at room temperature before eating.